 Beware or rocks and underwater obstructions

 Weeverfish can sting, wear suitable footwear when paddling at low tide

 Safety signs are located along the foreshore, make sure you read the information and familiarise yourself with the environment.

 If you are unsure about any of these warnings speak to our Coastal Officers and beach patrol team or the RNLI lifeguards will be able to advise.

 Swim, body board or use inflatables between the two red and yellow flags, this is where the lifeguards are.

 Surf or kayak between the black and white chequered flags.

 Do not enter the water when the red flags are flying.

 Offshore winds will blow you out to sea – do not use inflatables when the orange flag or sock is flying.

-Our lifeguarded beaches are Camber Sands and Bexhill.
-They operate a seasonal lifeguard service from May to October at Camber Sands and from July to September at Bexhill beach.
+Our lifeguarded beach is at Camber Sands.
+A seasonal lifeguard operates service from May to October at Camber Sands.